Coming Soon 👀 At the beginning of April, you’ll be

 Again, a larger strip image is shown by (Ctrl- or right-) clicking the image in Mr. Melcher’s MASTERPIECE #3451 (January 28, 2025) blog entry, accessible by the Check out the blog! box after the last comment, and using the dropdown menu (even larger if you crop what’s after .png from the URL).
 I’ve added a comment there pointing to the info about this artist I used to point to here.
 So far, first work by him used here.

-Khatkhattu Premium Member 8 days ago
+Khatkhattu Premium Member about 1 month ago

 Although he is proud of his progeny, his fondness for androgyny, causes Mr. Leroy, to state this is a boy, don’t accuse me of misogyny.

-d1234dick Premium Member 8 days ago
+d1234dick Premium Member about 1 month ago

 Chris is studying how to join the military under trumps plan, boy or girl or other.